API Key Security: Best Practices for Developers

 Why API Key Leaks Are Dangerous

 Unlike passwords that protect individual user accounts, API keys often grant broad access to entire services, databases, or cloud infrastructure.
-A single leaked key can compromise an entire system.
+A single leaked key can create a critical vulnerability that compromises an entire system.

 Common Causes of API Key Exposure